OCR-D/ocrd-website/site/en/spec/cli.md

 `-I group1,group2,group3` instead of `-I group1 -I group2 -I group3`).

-**NOTE**: Parameters marked **RANGE** support the numeric range operator `..` to generate all the values between the start and end value by incrementing the numeric part of the string.
+**NOTE**: Parameters marked **RANGE** support the numeric range operator `..` to generate all values between the start and end value by incrementing the numeric part of the string.

+**NOTE**: Parameters marked **REGEX** support the regular expression operator `//` to generate all values matching the pattern after that prefix.

 ## CLI executable name